cloudmesh-community/hid-sp18-417/notebook.md

 * 2/3/2018:
       Handbook study
       Mongo db installation and tutorial
+ * 2/11/2018: Handbook: swagger chapters and lecture video

 #Practice#
 ==
 * 1/15/2018 Installed Python 3
 * 1/30/2018 github cloning  of book repo and reviewed the pull req process.
+* 2/11/2018: Swagger rest API sampke from the handbook

 #Online Meetings #
 ==
 * 2/4/2018: online meeting with TA Tyler and Proff Laszewski
 * 2/5/2018: online meeting with Proff Laszewski
+* 2/11/2018: online meeting with TA Tyler
+* 2/12/2018: online meeting with Proff Laszewski